ualibweb/UALIB_ChemStructures/README.md

 ## Acknowledgments

 Special thanks to the following current and past contributors... list them here.

+We are also grateful to ChemAxon for providing the MarvinSketch Academic Research Licesne.

 ## Notes on Copyright and Reuse